hchiam/machineLearning/more_notes/googleMLCrashCourse.md

   - consider taking out extreme outliers that are verified to be incorrect
   - consider the "binning trick" (range buckets) to map non-linearities without fancy tricks (use one-hot encoding), e.g. to group by range buckets of latitudes
   - know your data: visualize, debug data (dashboard/duplicates/missing), monitor

+- why scale features: scaling features to use similar scales helps gradient descent converge faster, helps avoid the "NaN trap" (what I call "math imprecision propagation"), and helps avoid having the model focus too much on features simply because they happen have a significantly wider range in the raw data

+- you don't have to scale to exactly the same range: -1/+1 is similar enough to -3/+3 but is significantly overshadowed by 5000/100000